-Bearing in mind the positive experience of the years 2021 and 2022, where REN annual General Meeting was held exclusively using telematic means and ensuring the corresponding exercise of voting rights remotely by electronic means (by virtue of the concrete measures determined by the Government due to the public health and in line with the recommendations in force33).
-REN decided to hold the 2023 annual General Meeting on a hybrid system, allowing shareholders to attend - and exercise their voting rights - in person or by telematic means.
-According to the notice for the 2023 Annual General Meeting, members were allowed to attend in person or by telematic means.
-Participation by telematic means was accompanied by the possibility of exercising the right to vote during the General Meeting, under the terms detailed in the notice of meeting.
-At the same time, the notice of meeting allowed for the possibility of electronic advance voting and provided the means for members to change their vote in advance during the General Meeting.
-Since 2021, REN has been consolidating the implementation of appropriate means for the non-presential participation of shareholders in the General Meeting, with the intention of also holding the next General Meetings in a hybrid model, which will be defined in the respective notice of meeting.
+Bearing in mind the positive experience of the years 2021 and 2022, when REN annual General Meeting was held exclusively corresponding exercise of voting rights remotely by electronic means (by virtue of the concrete measures determined by the Government due to the public health emergency caused by the Covid-19 disease and in line with the recommendations in force).
+REN decided to hold the 2023 and 2024 annual General Meetings on a hybrid system, allowing shareholders to attend - and exercise their voting rights - in person or by telematic means.
+According to the notice for the 2024 Annual General Meeting, members were allowed to attend in person or by telematic means.
+Participation by telematic means was accompanied by the possibility of exercising the right to vote during the General Meeting, under the terms detailed in the notice to convene.
+At the same time. the notice to convene allowed for the possibility of electronic advance voting and provided the means for members to change their vote in advance during the General Meeting.
+Since 2021, REN has been consolidating the implementation of appropriate means for the non-presential participation of shareholders in the General Meeting, with the intention of also holding the next General Meetings in a using telematic means and ensuring the